Is Horseback Riding Summer Camp Safe for Beginners?

 experienced staff

-These elements reduce overwhelm and help children feel secure.
+These elements reduce overwhelm and support safe interaction.

 Supervision Matters More Than Experience